kubernetes/enhancements/keps/sig-storage/1847-autoremove-statefulset-pvcs/README.md

 is deleted as part of a scale down.
 Since the subsequent scale up needs to create fresh PVCs, it will be slower than scale ups relying on existing PVCs(from earlier scale ups).

-User would set the `PersistentVolumeClaimReclaimPolicy` as 'RemoveOnScaledown' ensuring PVCs are deleted when corresponding Pods are deleted.
+User would set the `PersistentVolumeClaimDeletePolicy` as 'RemoveOnScaledown' ensuring PVCs are deleted when corresponding Pods are deleted.
 New Pods created during scale  up followed by a scaledown will wait for freshly created PVCs.

 ### Notes/Constraints/Caveats (optional)